Krayher/olist-biller/README.md

 * Flexible database fields with no locks by datatype
 * PEP8 code standard

-However, due my lack of time some pieces of code that could be rewritten in a more pythonic and clear way couldn't be done yet.
+However, due my lack of time right now some vital pieces of code in which could be rewritten in a more pythonic and clear way, couldn't be done yet.
+Certainly they will take in place on future releases.

+**NOTE:**

-Certainly it they will be done in future releases.
-Pieces that require modification were #commented and #TODOed.
+Pieces that require modification were **#commented** and **#TODOed.**

-This app spent about 30 hours of my time working during night shift between my spare time.
+This app spent about 30 hours of development during night shift between my spare time.

 If you are a more experienced developer using Python and Django under web singleton or any MVC, I would appreciate any corrections and comments.

 Hit me at:
 aislandiego@gmail.com